Qixing-AnhuiUniversity/Paper_Result/Experiment_setup.md

 # Experiment Setup #

-Visit my blog:http://qixing-ahu.com/ , you can find more information on it.
+Visit my blog:http://qixing-ahu.com/ , and you can find more information on it.

 In order to verify my theory, a motor test bench is neccesary.
 The test bench consist of following equipments: